-Australian dancer, choreographer, teacher, creator of the Laurel Martyn Dance System and founder of Movement Dance & Education Centre
+Australian dancer, choreographer, artistic director, dance educator and creator of the Laurel Martyn Dance System

 “I have danced all my life.
 The best reason for learning to dance is that you enjoy the sensation of moving and expressing your feelings and ideas through movement.”— Laurel Martyn OBE

 Laurel’s early training was in Toowoomba and Brisbane, she then travelled to London in 1933 where she completed her training, joined the Vic Wells company on tour and then became a member of the Sadlers Wells – now Royal Ballet.
 She danced as a full member of the company until 1938 when she returned to Australia.

 Her greatest development during this period was through her study with members of the Russian Imperial Ballet who had escaped the Revolution and set up ballet schools throughout Europe.
 She found the Russian training; the intelligent and logical approach to technical development to be the guiding principal of her dancing life, namely that dance is total and involves the mind and the whole body.
 Therefore the two must be developed simultaneously as each part of the body is recognised, explored, and remembered as a part of the whole.